monroviatech/monroviatech.github.io/meetup.md

 ## When?

-Every Wednesday at 6 PM.
+Wednesday March 22nd 2017 at 6 PM.

 ## Where?